Quick Links

 To increase the invoice first time matching rate (invoices matched automatically without any intervention) you need to enforce e-invoicing for your vendors.

-Disjointed Purchasing and AP systems.
+Disjointed Purchasing And AP Systems

 If you have a different system for purchase orders and invoices, then it makes the e-invoicing that much more difficult.